 Hiring, developing, and retaining high-performing employees is important to our operations and we are focused on creating experiences that foster growth, performance and retention.
-Retaining and acquiring the right talent in this competitive environment, particularly at speed and scale, will continue to be a priority as we have obtained FDA de novo classification and clearance of the PoNS device.
+Retaining and acquiring the right talent in this competitive environment, particularly at speed and scale, will continue to be a priority.
 Our workforce reflects talent from diverse perspectives.